What are token swaps?

 Step 4.
 Enter the number of tokens you want to swap and Uniswap will automatically calculate the approximate number of the other token you’ll receive.

 Step 5.
-Confirm the details of the transaction.
+Confirm the transaction details.

 Step 6.
 Approve Uniswap’s request to use your token by signing wallet transactions.